bit-worm/plp-python-final-assignment/README.md

 **Get the sample data**

+- Navigate [here](https://www.kaggle.com/datasets) and download `COVID-19 (coronavirus) dataset by OWID`.

+- Unzip the zip file.

-- Download the 'covid-testing-all-observations.csv' file and store it in this location.
+- Locate the `covid-testing-all-observations.csv` file and store it in the location with the cloned repo.

-- Navigate [here](https://www.kaggle.com/datasets) to download the file.

 **Open the `COVID-19-global-data-tracker.ipynb`**